dsa-2/docs/Method-Observe.md

-when server send a publish request to the client, it requires client to send back all value and list update as soon as they happens.
+when server send a observe request to the client, it requires client to send back all value and list update as soon as they happens.

 ### limitations

-* since client need to send all update to broker, publish request won't work on devices that have too many data updates
+* since client need to send all update to broker, observe request won't work on devices that have too many data updates
-* [Pagging](Paggint) is not supported, so publish response can not have huge value that can't be handled by one single message
+* [Pagging](Paggint) is not supported, so observe response can not have huge value that can't be handled by one single message

 ## request body structure
 Message Type Id : **02**